Coronavirus (COVID-19) vaccine

 SURGERY UPDATE REGARDING COVID-19 VACCINATION PROGRAMME

-We have now invited our patients age 30+ for whom we have a mobile number, and will be inviting those who only have a landline recorded on their notes by calling them.
+We have now invited all our patients age 16+ for a booster - for whom we have a mobile number, and will be inviting those who only have a landline recorded on their notes by calling them.
+We have also invited all our patients aged 5+ for a 1st and 2nd dose.

 If you haven't had or haven't booked a Covid-19 vaccine, please contact us.